 Are we taking it seriously enough to talk about it, practice and really get into the physical (and spiritual) things we need to do to curb the spread?
 Or are we nonchalant as usual, and flaring up when someone dares to send a broadcast or forward an email on the matter?

 We owe it to ourselves and to our neighbor (yes, those people we notoriously do not care about, the 'other people' who are not us!) to be safe.
 Be safe!
 Talk about Ebola in its entirety, terrible as it is, but also about the hope of recovery, the need to curb it.
 I was reading this article this morning and it made me tearful.
 I don't know if we really, truly grasp the enormity of this outbreak.
 And if we do, being hygienic should be non-negotiable!
 And if that involves not shaking hands or hugging for you, then by all means stick to your guns!
 Do not let people make you feel uncomfortable about your decision.

 On the other hand, we should also remember that there is hope as people have recovered.
 We can cling to this, speak about it, and be encouraged.

-My sister has been saying 'Ebola will be sorry it came to Nigeria.'
+My sister (who lives outside Nigeria) has been saying 'Ebola will be sorry it came to Nigeria.'
 But that can only happen if you and I actively engage ourselves and those around us in fighting it.
-Let us 'join hands' together to make Ebola sorry!!
+Let us 'join hands' together to make Ebola sorry!